 My favorite attraction in Stuttgart is not one of the several castles, nor is it one of the cities’ fine museums.

-It’s not even the world famous Opera House, nor is it one of Stuttgart’s many festivals.
+It’s not even the world-famous Opera House, nor is it one of Stuttgart’s many festivals.
 My favorite attraction in Stuttgart is in actual fact a big pile of rubble – 15 million cubic meters of it to be exact.
 After World War II Stuttgart, like many cities in Germany were left flattened.
 Stuttgart alone was air raided 53 times, destroying 45% of the city.
 That’s a lot of rubble.
-What do do with more than 15 million cubic meters of rubble?
+What do you do with more than 15 million cubic meters of rubble?

 Build a rubble mountain!
 In Stuttgart, the rubble mountain is called the Birkenkopf, but more generally rubble mountains are called “Monte Scherbelino” meaning “mountain shards” in child-like language, or “Schuttberg” meaning a “debris hill”.
 There are other names for them as well and most major cities in Germany have at least one rubble mountain as a memorial to all the people that died in WWII.